Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: Modified quark (antiquark) distribution function

 \section{Modified quark (antiquark) distribution function}

 Here, a momentum anisotropic hot QCD medium is considered, keeping the fact in mind that momentum anisotropy may sustain in the latter stage of the collisions.
 The momentum anisotropy may lead to chromo-Weibel instability whose physics is captured in terms of an effective diffusive Vlasov-Boltzmann term depicting the anomalous transport in the hot QCD medium~\cite{Asakawa:2006tc}.
-It has been argued that the elastic collisional contributions are negligible in the linear region as far as the viscosities (shear and bulk) of the medium are concerned.
+It has been argued that the anomalous viscosity dominates over the collisional viscosity in the regime of weak coupling~\cite{Asakawa:2006jn}.
 The linear transport equation in the presence of turbulent color fields with a collisional term where $2\rightarrow2$ elastic contributions have been taken into account.
-The ansatz for the momentum anisotropic /near-equilibrium distribution functions for gluonic and quark/anti-quark degrees of freedom in hot QCD medium is of the form, \ba f_{g/q}({\vec{p}},{\vec{r}}) = f_{0~g/q}+(1 \pm f_{0~g/q})f_{1~g/q}({\vec{p}}), \ea where $f_{0}$ and $f_1$ denotes the equilibrium and linear order perturbation to the distribution function, respectively.
+The ansatz for the momentum anisotropic/near-equilibrium distribution functions for gluonic and quark/anti-quark degrees of freedom in hot QCD medium is of the form, \ba f_{g/q}({\vec{p}},{\vec{r}}) = f_{0~g/q}\left[1+(1 \pm f_{0~g/q})f_{1~g/q}({\vec{p}})\right], \ea where $f_{0}$ and $f_1$ denotes the equilibrium and linear order perturbation to the distribution function, respectively.
 Before obtaining the deviation of momentum distribution function away from equilibrium that encodes the effects of anomalous transport as well as collisional processes, adequate modelling of equilibrium distribution functions for the gluons and quarks has to be considered to incorporate the realistic EoS in the analysis.
-The EQPM employed in the current analysis interprets the thermal QCD medium EoS with the non-interacting quasigluons and quasiquarks/antiquarks with effective fugacities to map all the medium interactions~\cite{Chandra:2011en,Chandra:2007ca}.
-The EQPM momentum distribution functions take the form as follows,
+The EQPM employed in the current analysis interprets the thermal QCD medium EoS with the non-interacting quasigluons and quasiquarks/antiquarks with effective fugacities $z_{g/q}$ and have the following distribution functions~\cite{Chandra:2011en,Chandra:2007ca},

 where $E_{p}=\mid \vec{p}\mid \equiv p$ for gluons and $E_{p}=\sqrt{p^{2}+m^{2}}$ for quarks.
 The physical significance of the effective fugacity parameter can be understood from the non-trivial energy dispersion relation,